 Price & Similar Monitors

 The BenQ RL2455S price amounts to around $170.
-Considering its outstanding input lag performance, quick response time, and other gaming features, the price is reasonable.
+Considering its outstanding input lag performance, quick response time, and other gaming features, the price is fairly reasonable.

 However, if you’re not a hardcore PvP gamer, we recommend having a look at the LG 24MP59G.
-It’s a 24″ 1080p monitor with an IPS panel which offers a significantly better image quality and wider viewing angles.
+It’s a 24″ 1080p monitor with an IPS panel which offers a remarkably better image quality and wider viewing angles.

-It may not have as quick response time nor as low input lag, but it’s more than good enough for casual gaming.
-Plus, it’s cheaper and even offers AMD FreeSync.
+It may not have as quick response time or as low input lag, but it’s more than enough for casual gaming.
+Plus, it’s more affordable and even offers AMD FreeSync.

 So, go with the BenQ RL2455S only if you’re a serious and professional player.
 On Amazon, you will also find the BenQ RL2455T with a height-adjustable stand and the BenQ RL2460S with an HDMI-Out port for Head-to-Head console gaming.

 Overall, the BenQ RL2455S console gaming monitor delivers an impeccable performance which is why it’s the main choice of numerous tournaments.

 For this reason, it’s also a bit more expensive, so there’s no need to pay the premium if you’re more of a casual gamer, in which case there are better alternatives for the money.